Car Fluid Service

 - Normal consumption on high-mileage engines — needs top-off and leak check, not just a label

-- Oil change only — coolant and brake fluid have separate long intervals
+- Oil change alone does not cover coolant or brake fluid — those have separate intervals

-- Coolant top-off without pressure test — leak may continue
+- A coolant top-off without a pressure test may miss an active leak

-- Oil neglect → bearing and turbo damage on modern engines
+- Oil neglect leads to bearing and turbo damage on modern engines

-- Coolant neglect → overheating, head gasket risk, heater core clogging
+- Coolant neglect leads to overheating, head gasket risk, and heater core clogging

 - Brake fluid absorbs moisture — soft pedal and corrosion inside ABS modules

-- Burnt transmission fluid → clutch pack and valve body damage
+- Burnt transmission fluid leads to clutch pack and valve body damage

 - 1 Review maintenance history and manufacturer intervals for your VIN

-- 2 Inspect level, color, and smell; pressure-test cooling system when coolant is low
+- 2 Inspect level, color, and smell; pressure-test the cooling system when coolant is low

 - 4 Reset maintenance reminders only after work is completed

-- 1 Tell us year/make/model and what fluids you are unsure about.
+- 1 Call or book with year, make, model, and which fluids you are unsure about.

-- 2 We inspect under hood and under vehicle, pull dipsticks, and check reservoirs — not a blind menu.
+- 2 We inspect under the hood and under the car, pull dipsticks, and check reservoirs.

-- 3 You see what is due, what can wait, and what condition looks like before approving work.
+- 3 We walk you through what is due, what can wait, and what the fluid looks like before you approve anything.

-- 4 We schedule same-day or next-day service when fluids are safety-critical.
+- 4 Same-day or next-day service when a fluid issue is safety-related.

 - What is included in car fluid service?

-- It depends on what your vehicle needs: engine oil and filter, coolant strength and level check, brake fluid moisture test, transmission fluid inspection, and power steering level.
+- Depends on what your vehicle needs: engine oil and filter, coolant strength and level check, brake fluid moisture test, transmission fluid inspection, and power steering level.
 We recommend specific services after inspection — not a generic bundle.

 - How often should fluids be changed in Colorado Springs?